Last Updated on June 16, 2023

-Like other deep purple berries, mulberries are a terrific source of anthocyanins and resveratrol, some of the anti-inflammatory compounds that help fight free radical damage and prevent cancer.
+Like other deep purple berries, such as elderberries and aronia berries, mulberries are a terrific source of anthocyanins and resveratrol, some of the anti-inflammatory compounds that help fight free radical damage and prevent cancer.

 Mulberries come in white, light purple, reddish, or deep purple, and each has a slightly different flavor.
 You can tell when they’re ready by feeling them — unripe fruit will be quite hard, and a berry ready to eat will yield to the touch.
 If you eat an unripe one, you’ll know by the flavor it needed some more time to sweeten up.
 It will also be unpleasantly crunchy.
 The white variety are reported to be sweeter than the black ones we have in my neck of the woods.